bilalsaad/t-span/README.txt

 # t-span
 Mini project for low dist embeddings
+0.
+Installation instructions:
+Requirements:
+ *LINUX OS
+ * g++-6
+ * CMake 3.6 or higher
+ * if you want to visualize graphs then python and python-matplotlib

+0.1 Compiling project:
+  I assume you're in the project directory.
+  ~/t-span$ mkdir build
+  ~/t-span$ cd build
+  ~/t-span/build$ cmake ..
+  ~/t-span/build$ make
+* executable is in ~/t-span/bin/t-spanner
 1. How to use the project
 The project is to be used in the following manner.